agarnung/denoising-2d-taxonomy/README.md

 # image-denoising-taxonomy
 A web dedicated to the taxonomy of 2D image denoising methods

-The web is available from: https://agarnung.github.io/image-denoising-taxonomy/
+The web is available from [here](https://agarnung.github.io/image-denoising-taxonomy/)

 Various notes and resources consulted: